lucasWillem/rrproject/README.md

-# R & R Tech
+# Geo App

-Welcome to R & R Tech!
+Welcome to Geo App!
 This is a brief overview of the technologies and features used in this project.

 ## Technologies Used